Invariants for critical dimension groups and permutation-Hermite equivalence

 However, there are some cases (with $n=3$), wherein the formulas become quite simple.
 If $d$ is a prime or a product of two distinct primes, automatically all terminal forms have $1$-block size $n-1$.
-More generally, we obtain exact numbers of PH-equivalence classes for fixed determinant $d$ when the latter is square-free (and $n =3$).
+More generally, we obtain exact numbers of PH-equivalence classes for fixed absolute determinant $d$ when $n =3$.

 Let $\Arrow w, w', w''; \N.\C$ be defined, respectively, by $w(d)$ is the number of distinct prime divisors of $d$, $w'(d)$ is the number of distinct prime divisors of $d$ that are congruent to $1$ modulo $3$, and $w'' (d)$ is $1$ if $9$ divides $d$, otherwise it is zero (so $w''$ is the indicator function of $9\N$).
 Each of them is additive (in the number-theoretic sense), so each of $3^w$, $3^{w'}$, and $3^{w''}$ is multiplicative.